caiovms/caiovms/README.md

   - Solid knowledge in .NET and cloud with AWS;
   - Bachelor in Information Systems with Master in Computer Science;

-I really like to learn new things, currently I'm trying to delve into code practices and clean architecture and also in Cloud Computing using AWS.

-I'm proactive, adaptable and centered.
+I'm proactive, adaptable and centered and I'm always open to new challenges.

 Being proactive and organized has brought me great results on my journey.
 Also, I strongly believe in teamwork.

+I really like to learn new things, currently I'm expanding my acting stack by learning about React + Node.js.

 📫 How to find me: caio_vms@outlook.com